ibm-cloud-docs/EventStreams/messagehub088.md

 * You can associate a maximum of two bridges of any type with an instance of the {{site.data.keyword.messagehub}} service.
 We will continue to review this limitation as we continue to develop bridges.
 * There is no additional charge for using bridges beyond their messaging operations.
 * The MQ bridge does not support the use of SSL/TLS to protect the privacy and integrity of data as it is transferred between the bridge and the MQ queue manager.
 We intend to add support for using SSL/TLS to the bridge.
-* The {{site.data.keyword.objectstorageshort}} and Cloud Object Storage bridges concatenate messages using newline characters as separators as they write the data into {{site.data.keyword.objectstorageshort}}.
+* The Cloud Object Storage and {{site.data.keyword.objectstorageshort}} bridges concatenate messages using newline characters as separators as they write the data into Cloud Object Storage or {{site.data.keyword.objectstorageshort}} respectively.
 This makes these bridges unsuitable for messages that contain embedded newline characters and for binary message data.
-* Object naming conventions that are currently used by the {{site.data.keyword.objectstorageshort}} and Cloud Object Storage bridges might change in future.
+* Object naming conventions that are currently used by the Cloud Object Storage and {{site.data.keyword.objectstorageshort}} bridges might change in future.

 However, you can use the [{{site.data.keyword.SecureGatewayfull}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/SecureGateway/secure_gateway.html){:new_window} service to send your data through a secure tunnel between {{site.data.keyword.Bluemix_notm}}